-- types across all WBS elements (e.g., all personnel, equipment, travel, indirect, or computer services costs across all WBS elements) - If databases are sufficiently detailed, documented, and traceable, then automatic sorting and summarizing of costs will be facilitated for various purposes and for different reporting formats. - Cost estimates may be directly linked to scheduling tools, to allow automatic cost updates with schedule changes.
+- If databases are sufficiently detailed, documented, and traceable, then automatic sorting and summarizing of costs will be facilitated for various purposes and for different reporting formats. - Cost estimates may be directly linked to scheduling tools, to allow automatic cost updates with schedule changes.